Coronavirus test and trace system ‘fit for purpose’ but not ‘gold standard’

 Overall, 31,794 contacts were identified and, of these, 26,985 were reached and advised to self-isolate – 85% of the total number of contacts.

-Baroness Harding, the head of the programme, admitted improvements were needed but said the system was “fit for purpose”.
+Baroness Dido Harding, the head of the programme, admitted improvements were needed but said the system was “fit for purpose” and most contacts complied with the instructions.

-The figures, from the Department of Health and Social Care, cover the period May 28 to June 3.
+She said even if people could not be contacted, the message was for them to self-isolate if they had symptoms.

 “We are not at the gold standard yet that we want to be, of isolating all contacts within 48 hours of someone requesting a test,” Lady Harding said.